Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Set full permission for the owner, execute and read for the group owner and write and execute for the other users.

 Task 11.
 Look in the mirror (10-mirror permissions) Set mode of hello file to olleh file

+Task 12.
+Directories (11-directories permissions)
+Execute permission to all subdirectories in the current directory for the oener, group owner and other users.